-As you may have guessed, Vermont Wood Studio specializes in wooden furniture.
-This brand was founded in 2005, and all its furniture come from craftsmen in Vermont.
+As you may have guessed, Vermont Woods Studio specializes in wooden furniture.
+This brand was founded in 2005, and all its furniture comes from craftsmen in Vermont.
 In addition to prioritizing domestic manufacturing, Vermont Woods Studio is dedicated to sustainability, using wood from well-managed North American forests that has been harvested using processes that protect animal habitats and preserve the long-term health of the forest.

-You can find just about any type of furniture from Vermont Wood Studio, including bedroom, dining room, living room, and office pieces in traditional, shaker, modern, and mid-century styles.
-Because all their pieces are made to order, you can customize any and all of the furniture, and as an added bonus, every product comes with a lifetime guarantee on the craftsmanship and materials.
+You can find just about any type of furniture from Vermont Wood Studio, including the bedroom, dining room, living room, and office pieces in traditional, shaker, modern, and midcentury styles.
+Because all the pieces are made to order, you can customize any and all of the furniture.
+And as an added bonus, every product comes with a lifetime guarantee on the craftsmanship and materials.

 Simplicity Sofas is a direct-to-consumer furniture company, specializing in sofas, sleepers, and sectionals.
-All of its products are manufactured in North Carolina, and the company sources materials domestically as much as possible, too—according to the Simplicity Sofas website, 95 percent of their frame components and 75 percent of fabrics are locally sourced.
+All of its products are manufactured in North Carolina, and the company sources materials domestically as much as possible, too.
+According to the Simplicity Sofas website, over 90 percent of its components and 50 percent of fabrics are locally sourced.

-Mid-century modern enthusiasts will be smitten with the high-quality creations from Eastvold Furniture.
-This small furniture company is based in Minnesota, and each piece from their five collections is crafted by hand.
-The brand is most popular for its mid-century credenzas and sideboards, but they also offer bedroom furniture, dining tables, coffee tables, and more.
+Midcentury modern enthusiasts will be smitten with the high-quality creations from Eastvold Furniture.
+This small furniture company is based in Minnesota, and each piece from its five collections is crafted by hand.
+The brand is most popular for its midcentury credenzas and sideboards, but it also offers bedroom furniture, dining tables, coffee tables, and more.
 All of the designs from Eastvold Furniture have sleek, modern lines, making the furniture the perfect addition to a contemporary home.